Answered By: Michael Trocchia

 7. Select Activate free digital access

-Note: JMU also has access to the Washington Post through a few databases.
+Note: JMU also has access to content in the Washington Post via databases.
 View our FAQ on how to use Factiva, one of our databases, to browse, search, or share articles from the Washington Post

 Related Topics